Digital Video Articles, Tutorials, Guides & Q & A

 Even if malware or virus hijacks your smart TV code, there’s very little it can do to wreak havoc on your system.

-Malware writers would not waste time and effort write rogue code that are toothless which don’t give them the return on investment they expect.
+Malware writers would not waste time and effort writing rogue code that is toothless, which doesn’t give them the return on investment they expect.

 How to Prevent a Malware or Virus Attack on Your Smart TV